Gauri Khan: Career

 Gauri launched her first concept store called The Design Cell located in Worli, Mumbai in early 2014.
 The store showcases furniture designed by Gauri herself as well as various other Indian designers.
 In 2016, Gauri was invited to show her designs at the prestigious Maison et Objet show in Paris.

 In August 2017, Gauri launched her design studio, "Gauri Khan Designs" that spans over 8700 sqft in Juhu, Mumbai.
 Khan has collaborated with various international artists including Roberto Cavalli and Ralph Lauren for home accessories.
 In a 2017 interview with Vogue India, she spoke about her project, and said "It's been an exciting experience, seeing it all come together.
 I've been influenced by my travels across India and the globe.
 I take a keen interest in the architecture of places when I travel."
 For her work in the field of interior design, Gauri was awarded with the Excellence in Design Award at the Hello!
 Hall of Fame Awards in 2018.

 In 2017, Gauri Khan curated a collection of designer lights for TISVA, a premium home decorative lighting brand from Usha International Limited which introduced smart-control magnetic systems—launched for the first time in India.
+Khan has also collaborated with Emanate Home on lighting design.